solana-labs/solana-web3.js/README.md

 The Solana BPF SDK is located in the `bpf-sdk/` subdirectory if you installed solana-web3.js from npmjs.com.

-From a git clone, run `npm run bpf-sdk:install` to fetch the latest BPF SDK.
+From a Git clone, run `npm run bpf-sdk:install` to fetch the latest BPF SDK.

-Additionally Rust must be installed to build Rust BPF programs such as `examples/bpf-rust-noop/`.
+Additionally, Rust must be installed to build Rust BPF programs such as `examples/bpf-rust-noop/`.
 See https://www.rust-lang.org/install.html for installation details.